صور الصفحة

 two may be separated in our dealings with men that are our fuperiors; we may and mult refufe obedience to them in evil actions, while fubjection to them remains in other things.
 Thus the apoftles fhewed subjection to the Jewish rulers, while they refused to obey their unlawful commands, Acts iv.
 8. 9.
 19. God alone is Lord of the confcience, and hath left it free from the doctrines and commandments of men, when they in any refpect clash with his written word.
 To obey mens unlawful commands, is to fin against God.
 But in our relation to God, we owe him both fubjection and obedience in all things.

 5. Let us remember then that we owe a duty to God, and that is, that we obey his will.
-Let us therefore lay out ourselves to do his will, and give that fincere, conftant, tender, ready, univerfal, and perfect obedience to him in all things, which he requires, looking for acceptance with God through the merits and mediation of Chrift; praying to him, that he may graciously forgive all our acts of difobedience, and cover our very imperfect and finful obedience with the perfect and complete obedience of his Son, who fulfilled all righteoufnefs in the room of his people.
+Let us therefore lay out ourselves to do his will, and give that fincere, conftant, tender, ready, univerfal, and perfect obedience to him in all things, which he requires, looking for acceptance with God through the merits and mediation of Chrift; praying to him, that he may gracioufly forgive all our acts of difobedience, and cover our very imperfect and finful obedience with the perfect and complete obedience of his Son, who fulfilled all righteoufnefs in the room of his people.

-6. Lastly, Let believers be excited to yield this obedience to the will of God, as they have the moft noble encouragement thereto, namely, That whatever God requires of them as an article of duty, there is a promile of ability and ftrength for the performance thereof contained in his word.
+6. Lastly, Let believers be excited to yield this obedience to the will of God, as they have the moft noble encouragement thereto, namely, That whatever God requires of them as an article of duty, there is a promife of ability and ftrength for the performance thereof contained in his word.
 Thus he fays, Ezek. xxxvi.
-27. I will caufe you to walk in my ftatutes, and ye hall keep my judgements, and do them.
+27. I will cause you to walk in my ftatutes, and ye hall keep my judgements, and do them.
 The Lord puts no piece of fervice in the hands of his people, but he will afford them fufficient fupplies of grace for the doing thereof.
 Let them not then decline any duty he lays before them.

-For when the Gentiles, which have not the law, do by nature the things contained in the law, thefe, having not the law, are a law unto themselves; which fhew the work of the law written in their hearts, their confcience alfa bearing witness, and their thoughts the mean while accufing or elfe excufing one another.
+For when the Gentiles, which have not the law, do by nature the things contained in the law, thefe, having not the law, are a law unto themselves; which fhew the work of the law written in their hearts, their confcience alfe bearing witness, and their thoughts the mean while accufing or elfe excufing one another.

-HE apoftle here fhews three things.
-1. That the Gentiles have not the law, that is, the law of Mofes, or written law.
+the Gentiles have not the law, that is, the law of Mofes, or written law.
 They want the fcriptures, 2.
-That yet they have a law within them, they are a law to themfelves; they have the natural law, which for fubftance is all one with the moral law.
+That yet they have a law within them, they are a law to themselves; they have the natural law, which for fubftance is all one with the moral law.
 Only it is lefs clear and diftinct, and wants the perfection of the moral law written; feveral points thereof being, through the corruption of nature, obliterated in it.
 3. How they have it.
-It is not of their own making, nor by tradition, but they have it by nature derived from Adam: The work of that law is written in their hearts; it is deeply intcribed there, and cannot be erased; it is fuch a work as tells them what is right and what wrong; fo their confciences by virtue thereof excufe their good actions, and accuse the evil,
+It is not of their own making, nor by tradition, but they have it by nature derived from Adam: The work of that law is written in their hearts; it is deeply intcribed there, and cannot be erafed; it is fuch a work as tells them what is right and what wrong; fo their confciences by virtue thereof excufe their good actions, and accuse the evil.

-DOCT.
-"The rule which God at firft revealed to man for his obedience, was the moral law."
+DocT.
+"The rule which God at firft revealed to 'man for his obedience, was the moral law.".

 First, It is here fuppofed, that man always was and is under a law for being a rational creature, capable of obeying the will of God, and owing obedience to his Creator by virtue of his natural dependence upon